-Assessing Local Needs
+Assessing Community Needs

-What are local needs?
+What are community needs?

-- Perceived needs: based on what individuals feel their needs are.
+- Perceived needs: perceived needs are based on what individuals feel their needs are.
 The standard may change based on each individual’s point of view.
 It’s important not to dismiss perceived needs as merely opinion.
 Taking into account the feelings and concerns of community members should be an essential component of your assessment.

 - Expressed needs: defined by the number of individuals who sought help.
 Individuals may have felt a need and acted upon it.
 Be mindful of the false assumption that all people with needs seek help.